 Data collection for the 1st FRL development was carried out on an ad-hoc basis.
-Using lessons learnt from the 1st FRL development and reporting, CCDA has established a Memorandum of Understanding with PNGFA for data sharing and use for the development of future FRLs and BTR.
+Using lessons learnt from the 1st FRL development and reporting, CCDA and PNGFA in the process of establishing a Memorandum of Understanding on data sharing and use for the development of future FRLs and BTR.